epigramai/tfserving-build/README.md

 # tfserving
 Build docker images to serve tensorflow models in production.
 [TensorFlow Serving](https://github.com/tensorflow/serving) is an open-source library for serving machine learning models in production.

-### docker-build (with apt-get tensorflow-model-server)
+### Two different model servers
 See the section [Installing the ModelServer](https://www.tensorflow.org/serving/setup).

-This is a lightweight model server.
-The images we have hosted on epigram docker hub are built with the files in *build-light/* and *build-light-universal/*
+The images we have hosted on epigram docker hub are built with the Dockerfiles in *build-light/* and *build-light-universal/*

 - In *build-light/* there is a Dockerfile to build an image with a compiled server.
 This server might not work on all servers, it's compiled with AVX instructions.
 - In *build-light-universal/* there is a Dockerfile to build an image without AVX instructions.
 Should work on all servers.

-### docker-build (compile model server) *Deprecated see prev section*
-Dockerfile.devel is copied from TensorFlow Serving github repo.
-It's basically used to build a docker image that has all necessary dependencies installed to build and run the code to serve models.

-TensorFlow Serving code is built with [bazel](https://bazel.build/).
-If you look in Dockerfile.devel, you'll see that a bunch of bazel stuff if installed in order to build and run TensorFlow Serving code.

-#### Build docker image
-- `cd docker-build/`
-- `docker build -t REPONAME -f Dockerfile.devel .`

- You've now built an image with all the dependencies to build and run Tensorflow Serving.

- Btw, the image exists here: [epigramai/model-server:devel](https://hub.docker.com/r/epigramai/model-server/tags/).

-#### Compile and commit
-Run the docker image with `docker run --name NAME -it REPONAME (the remoname you chose above)`.

-In the running docker container clone TensorFlow Serving code `git clone --recurse-submodules https://github.com/tensorflow/serving`.

-Build what's needed to run the model server
-- `cd serving/tensorflow`
-- `./configure` (Just hit enter until finished, unless you have special needs)
-- `cd ..`
-- `bazel build -c opt //tensorflow_serving/model_servers:tensorflow_model_server` (Or `bazel build -c opt //tensorflow_serving/...` if you want to build all code.
-Not needed to serve models.)
-- docker commit CONTAINER REPONAME

-By doint a commit, we store the current container to an image.
-The final image can be used to serve tf models.
-This image can be found [on epigram docker hub](https://hub.docker.com/r/epigramai/model-server/) with the `base` tag.
-DO NOT, NEVER, EVER OVERWRITE THIS IMAGE!
-It takes forever to build!
+See the Dockerfiles for build information.

+If you want to serve the mnist model in one of these images, do:

-Run the docker image by doing `docker run --name NAME -p HOSTPORT:CONTAINERPORT -v /HOST/MODELPATH>:/CONTAINER/MODELPATH epigramai/model-server:base serving/bazel-bin/tensorflow_serving/model_servers/tensorflow_model_server --port=CONTAINERPORT --model_name=MODELAME --model_base_path=/CONTAINER/MODELPATH`
+`docker run -it --name mnist -p 9000:9000 -v /Users/slp/.tfwrapper/serving_models:/models/ epigramai/model-server:light --port=9000 --model_name=mnist --model_base_path=/models/mnist`

+- We name the container mnist
+- We're mapping port 9000 from outside the container to the model server's port 9000.
+- We mount a volume where the models are located (the -v HOST_PATH:WHERE_TO_MOUNT_IN_CONTAINER)
+- Three flags (port, name, base path) to tell the model what to run and which port.

-#### model-server-build
+#### build-model-light
-Although we can easily use the image built and ran in the previous section, we can make the run process even easier.
+Although we can easily use the images we built and ran in the previous section, we can make the run process even easier.

-#### Dockerfile.serve
-If you want to be able to run you image by just doing `docker run --name NAME -p HOSTPORT:CONTAINERPORT -v /HOST/MODELPATH>:/CONTAINER/MODELPATH epigramai/model-server:serve --port=CONTAINERPORT --model_name=MODELNAME --model_base_path=/CONTAINER/MODELPATH`.
-Yep, without the looong path to the built model server.

-Go ahead and `docker build -t REPONAME -f Dockerfile.serve .`.
-An already built image can be found [on epigram docker hub](https://hub.docker.com/r/epigramai/model-server/) with the `serve` tag.

-There you go - a docker image you can use to serve your models without building the models into the image docker image :)
+In *build-model-light/* there is a Dockerfile that COPY the model into the image.
+By using this approach, the models are stored inside the image and there's no need to use -v option and passing all the flags (e.g --port=9000, ...) to the container when running it.
+The image is ready to run as is.

+Assume you have build a container called *epigramai/model-server:my-model-1*, then serve the model by doing:
+`docker run -it --name mnist -p 9000:9000 epigramai/model-server:my-model-1`

+Se the Dockerfile in *build-model-light/* for how to build.

 ### Client to send requests
 TODO...